Dream of having the confidence to travel solo?

 1) Navajo Silver

-Unfortunately photos are not allowed inside the Wheelwright Museum so I’ll have to make do with Public Domain.
+Unfortunately photos are not allowed inside the Wheelwright Museum so I’ll have to make do with photos of the outside.
 Each Native American group or nation has its own traditional types of craft and jewelry.
 The Navajo are historically famous for their silver belts.
 These are sometimes called concha belts.

 The Navajo began making them in the 1800s by hammering Mexican silver pesos until they were able to turn them into smooth belt buckle designs.
 I’m impressed with anyone who can think of such a clever use of money you can’t spend.
 I only wish I could turn my jar full of spare Euros and yen into beautiful jewelry.